Frequently Asked Questions

 Who are Family Gateway’s clients?

 We accept homeless families of all kinds, and we keep families together.
-Many shelters have restrictions on what constitutes a family or have multiple requirements that families must overcome before they can be housed; here a grandmother/grandchild, single mother/child, a father with a child, a married couple with child – all are welcome if they can demonstrate their homeless status and room is available.
+Many shelters have restrictions on what constitutes a family or have multiple requirements that families must overcome before they can be housed; here a grandmother/grandchild, single mother/child, a father with a child, a married couple with child – all are welcome.
 In addition, many shelters won’t allow males over a certain age to sleep in the same facility as females.
 This means a single mother might be faced with choosing between sleeping in her car with all of her children, or seeking shelter and having her 14-year old son sleep on a cot in a common room with hundreds of homeless men in a different shelter.
 We keep families together and work with them as they are.
-For our supportive housing programs outside of the shelter, someone in the family must demonstrate chronic homelessness (define) and/or significant disability (for Permanent Supportive Housing) or any disability (such as depression, ADHD, etc.) for Dallas Housing Authority program voucher support.

 How many families does Family Gateway serve?